 Accenture

-Among his contributions to the Datadog community, Suraj has created a sample Java Spring Boot application to be used with Datadog APM.
-He has also published technical articles about Datadog on the Towards AWS blog.
+Within the Datadog community, Suraj has made notable contributions.
+He’s developed a sample Java Spring Boot application tailored for use with Datadog APM and authored technical pieces on Datadog for the Towards AWS blog.
 Learn more here:

 Willian has always found a home on the “Ops” side, serving in roles such as SysAdmin, DevOps, and SRE.
 Currently, he dedicates his efforts to helping engineers use Datadog to better diagnose and resolve issues within complex environments.